Financial Wellbeing Banner

 Headspace

 Mindfulness and meditation headspace is offering free three-month Headspace Plus subscriptions to NHS staff who sign up using their NHS email account (see more info for which accounts are included).
-It's extended this offer until 31 Dec 2022.
+This offer is until March 2024.

-Too good to go is an app that aims to combat food waste.
-You are able to search by location for restaurant, supermarkets and other local stores that are taking part, and you are able to purchase a ‘magic bag’ for a discounted price.
+Too Good to Go is an app that aims to combat food waste.
+You are able to search by location for restaurants, supermarkets, and other local stores that are taking part, and you are able to purchase a ‘magic bag’ for a discounted price.

 Positives